SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/01-Data-Types.md

 # Data types

-[slide]
-# Video

-[vimeo-video startTimeInSeconds="54" endTimeInSeconds="543"]
-[stream language="EN" videoId="425081520" default /]
-[stream language="RO" videoId="425084744"  /]
-[/vimeo-video]

-[/slide]

-[slide]
+[slide hideTitle]

 # How Does Computing Work?
-A computer is an e **electronic machine** that processes information, in other words, an information processor: it takes in raw information (or data) at one end, stores it until it's ready to work on it, chews and crunches it for a bit, then spits out the results at the other end.
+A computer is an **electronic machine** that processes information, in other words, an information processor: it takes in raw information (or data) at one end, stores it until it's ready to work on it, chews and crunches it for a bit, then spits out the results at the other end.

 All these processes have a **name**.